Archive | March, 2013

 That didn’t just create a political firestorm in Cyprus.
-It threatened the European Union’s banking system, and perhaps the Union itself.

 We’ve all been told that the Salem witch trials – in which twenty people were put to death – were the low point in the judicial history of North America.
 Now a former Maryland prosecutor has reexamined the famous trials to conclude that – while the condemned may not have possessed supernatural powers – an evaluation of the evidence presented in court does indicate that at least some were, indeed, guilty of witchcraft.